Generic selectors

 There are three different levels of membership to sign up for, with the most basic package being labelled ‘Forever Blue Digital', a second-tier membership named ‘Forever Blue', and the ‘Forever Blue+' membership is the most comprehensive.

-The level of demand has so far outweighed the supply so much so that Everton have decided to go with a new system to determine tickets sales on a match-by-match basis for the 2025/26 season.
+The level of demand has outweighed the supply so much to this point that Everton have opted to introduce a new system to determine ticket sales on a game-by-game basis for the 2025/26 campaign.

-Instead of being decided on a first-come, first-serve basis, as was customary for many years for Premier League matches at Goodison Park, now, Forever Blue+ members must enter a ballot for each home fixture in the hope of being successful in purchasing tickets for an individual match.
+Instead of being decided on a first-come, first-served basis, as was customary for many years for Premier League matches at Goodison Park, Forever Blue+ members must now enter a ballot for each home fixture in the hope of being successful in purchasing tickets for an individual match.

-Everton claim this is to avoid people with certain schedules, or a lack of internet access, of having an unfair disadvantage when purchasing Premier League tickets, offering a fair and equal opportunity for all Blues, while also reducing the chance of bots and touts taking advantage of the system.
+Everton claim this is to avoid people with certain schedules – or a lack of internet access – from being at a disadvantage when purchasing Premier League tickets, offering fair and equal opportunity for all Blues, while also reducing the chance of bots and touts taking advantage of the system.

-The ballot will open at 10am on Monday mornings exactly four weeks before the relevant Premier League fixture, with the remaining tickets already being handed out for the first home game of the season against Brighton & Hove Albion on August 24.
+The ballot will open at 10am on Monday mornings exactly four weeks before the relevant Premier League fixture.

 Do I need a membership to buy Everton tickets?